jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    You may wish to consult the listing `here <https://www.ec2instances.info/>`_ because it shows cost per hour.
 The **On Demand** price is the pertinent cost.

-   (For point of reference, I was able to get a minimal hub that worked for developing this tutorial using  **t2.micro** tier.
-That tier is free for Amazon users the first year they sign up.
-Two users were able to concurrently access this development hub.)
+   (For reference, a minimal hub that worked for developing this tutorial used a **t2.micro** tier, which is free for Amazon users the first year they sign up.
+Two users were able to concurrently utilize this development hub without issue.)

-   If you want to **GPUs**, you'll have to scroll down about half way to find the `GPU graphics` and `GPU compute` products.
+   `GPU graphics` and `GPU compute` products are also available around half way down the page

 #.
 Under **Step 3: Configure Instance Details**, scroll to the bottom of the page
-   and toggle the arrow next to **Advanced Details** to get the rest of the page to drop down.
-Scroll down further to reveal a section entitled 'User data'.
+   and toggle the arrow next to **Advanced Details**.
+Scroll down to 'User data'.
 Copy the text below, and paste it into the **User data** text box.
 Replace ``<admin-user-name>`` with the name of the first **admin user** for this JupyterHub.
-This admin user can log in after the JupyterHub is set up, and can configure it to their needs. **Remember to add your username**!
+This admin user can log in after the JupyterHub is set up, and configure it. **Remember to add your username**!

    .. code-block:: bash